-• The term "unmarried" is defined in INA § 101(a)(39):

-When used in reference to any individual as of any time, the term "unmarried" means an individual who at such time is not married, whether or not they were previously married.
+- The term "unmarried" is defined in INA § 101(a)(39): When used in reference to any individual as of any time, the term "unmarried" means an individual who at such time is not married, whether or not they were previously married.
 In all cases, in order to be eligible for Form I-730 follow-to-join benefits, the child must continue to be unmarried until the Form I-730 is approved, for beneficiaries who are in the United States, or until entry into the United States for those who are abroad.
-9 FAM 203.5-4(A)(e)(5) states:

-(A) Consistent with procedures for immigrant visa derivatives, unmarried children approved as beneficiaries of Form I-730 petitions lose eligibility if they marry after approval of their travel authorization but prior to arrival in the United States.
-For this reason, Form I-730 child beneficiaries age 14 and older are required to sign a Notice on Pre-Departure Marriage & Declaration at interview to affirm they are unmarried and understand they can no longer derive status from their petitioning parent if they marry before arriving in the United States (see 9 FAM 203.5-4(A)(e)(5).
+9 FAM 203.5-4(A)(e)(5) states: - (A) Consistent with procedures for immigrant visa derivatives, unmarried children approved as beneficiaries of Form I-730 petitions lose eligibility if they marry after approval of their travel authorization but prior to arrival in the United States.
+For this reason, Form I-730 child beneficiaries age 14 and older are required to sign a Notice on Pre-Departure Marriage & Declaration at interview to affirm they are unmarried and understand they can no longer derive status from their petitioning parent if they marry before arriving in the United States (see 9 FAM 203.5-4(A)(e)(5). - (B) However, if the married child subsequently divorces before traveling to the United States, they should be considered eligible, including any applicability of the CSPA [Child Status Protection Act], as if the marriage had not occurred.

-28 See USCIS Policy Manual, Volume 7, Part A, Chapter 7, Child Status Protection Act.

-30 Id.
-To determine an asylee's date of Form I-589 filing, see the Eligibility Screening questions in Section IV. i.

-31 USCIS Policy Manual, Volume 7, Part A, Chapter 7, Child Status Protection Act.

-- (B) However, if the married child subsequently divorces before traveling to the United States, they should be considered eligible, including any applicability of the CSPA [Child Status Protection Act], as if the marriage had not occurred.
 Per INA § 101(a)(39), the term unmarried when used in reference to any individual as of any time, means an individual who at such time is not married, whether or not previously married.
 As such, a child must be unmarried when he or she seeks (in present tense) to accompany or follow to join.
+A new I-730 does not need to be filed; the previously approved I-730 may still be used (see 9 FAM 203.5-4(A) (e)(5).

+Id.
+To determine an asylee's date of Form I-589 filing, see the Eligibility Screening questions in Section IV. i.

+USCIS Policy Manual, Volume 7, Part A, Chapter 7, Child Status Protection Act.

-A new I-730 does not need to be filed; the previously approved I-730 may still be used (see 9 FAM 203.5-4(A) (e)(5). - A child in utero is a child who was conceived before and born after the petitioning father32 was admitted to the United States as a refugee.
-This child is classified as a child for the purposes of determining Form I-730 eligibility.33 - For an asylee, a child can only be considered in utero if the child was conceived while the petitioning father's asylum application was pending and born outside the United States after the asylum was granted.
-If the child was born in the United States, the child would be a U.S. citizen at birth.34
+- A child in utero is a child who was conceived before and born after the petitioning father was admitted to the United States as a refugee.
+This child is classified as a child for the purposes of determining Form I-730 eligibility. - For an asylee, a child can only be considered in utero if the child was conceived while the petitioning father's asylum application was pending and born outside the United States after the asylum was granted.
+If the child was born in the United States, the child would be a U.S. citizen at birth.

 Note: An in utero child must have a bona fide relationship with the petitioner under INA § 101(b)(1)(D), and the petitioner and beneficiary are usually issued a Request for Evidence to submit to a voluntary DNA test.
 Although USCIS may refer to this as voluntary DNA testing, if a petitioner or beneficiary does not elect to submit to DNA testing to demonstrate the biological relationship, particularly for an in utero child who was not claimed on the petitioner's Form I-589/Form I-590, there is an increased likelihood that USCIS will deny the Form I-730 if the evidence provided does not meet the appropriate standard of proof.
-Additionally, once the Form I-730 is approved and if the mother is not traveling with the child, the child's mother must give legal consent for the child to travel to the United States.35
+Additionally, once the Form I-730 is approved and if the mother is not traveling with the child, the child's mother must give legal consent for the child to travel to the United States.